Umar ibn Hafsun: Life

 Ibn Hafsun was born around 850 in the mountains near Parauta in what is now Málaga.
-In his wild youth, he had a very violent temper and was involved in a number of disputes, including a homicide around the year 879.
+In his youth, he had a very violent temper and was involved in a number of disputes, including a homicide around the year 879.
 He joined a group of brigands and was captured by the Vali of Málaga, who merely imposed a fine since he had not been informed of the homicide.
 The governor subsequently lost his post.
 Ibn Hafsun fled the jurisdiction to Morocco where he worked briefly as an apprentice tailor or stonemason.

 He soon returned to al-Andalus as an outlaw and joined bandits who were in rebellion against Andalusian rule and soon rose to a leadership position.
 Originally he settled in the ruins of the old castle of Bobastro (بُبَشْتَر bubastar).
 He rebuilt the castle, and fortified the nearby town of Ardales.
-He rallied disaffected Muwallads and Mozarabs to the cause by playing off resentment towards the unfair heavy taxation and the humiliating treatment they were receiving at the hands of Abd ar-Rahman and his successors.
-He acquired castles and lands in a wide area not only in Malaga but also in portions of the Provinces of Cádiz, Granada (known then as "Elvira"), Jaén, and Seville.
+He rallied disaffected Muwallads and Mozarabs to the cause by playing off resentment towards the taxation levels imposed by and the treatment they were receiving at the hands of the Emirate of Córdoba.
+He acquired castles and lands in a wide area not only in Malaga but also in portions of the Provinces of Cádiz, Elvira, Jaén, and Seville.

 By 883, he had become the leader of the rebels in the provinces to the south and the west of the Emirate of Córdoba.
 The year before, in 882, he is said to have fought the Emir in a battle in which his ally, García Íñiguez of Pamplona, was killed.
 Around 885, to be more centrally located so that he could more quickly respond to external threats, Ibn Hafsun moved his headquarters to the town of Poley, which is now Aguilar de la Frontera.